Andrew1175/Palworld-Dedicated-Server-Manager/README.md

 This is a tool that will help you manage your dedicated server with ease (Windows Only)
 -------------------------------------------------------------------
 Features:
-- Automated server restarts with coundown messages in-game
+- Automated server restarts with countdown messages in-game
 - Monitors server and brings it back online if it crashes
 - Email notifications if the server crashes
 - Discord channel messages if the server crashes